California Digital Equity Program (CalDEP)

 Get Ready Resources

-Get tips on how to prepare for the upcoming funding opportunity.
-More resources will be provided once they are available.
+Here are some tips on how to prepare for the funding opportunity.

 Get OrganizedIdentify Partners and Build CoalitionsResearch and Assessment